nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 ## Git

-Git is how you and your teammates will work on a shard codebase during your time at NSS.
+Git is how you and your teammates will work on a shard codebase during your time at NewForce.
 Type in the following command to install.

 ```sh
 brew install git